Sandy beaches, lush forests, medieval towns, buzzing nightlife – Rhodes offers all this and more on one picturesque island.

 Club-lovers flock to Faliraki for the 24-hour nightlife, but you’ll find a more cosmopolitan party scene in Rhodes Town, with plenty of clubs, cocktail bars and live music venues to keep you out after dark.

-Cosmopolitan Ixia Beach is the place to go if you want a picturesque setting with hotels, shops and restaurants nearby.
-Lardos Beach is a little more laid-back and a good choice for families.
+Tsambika Beach is a huge, sandy shore enclosed by rocky mountains.
+Meanwhile, Pefkos Beach may be small but it does have smooth golden sand in an idyllic setting backed by fragrant pine trees.
+Lardos Beach is also a good choice for families.
 Plimiri Beach is an unspoiled gem, while Prasonisi Beach is a top spot for windsurfing.

 Medieval Rhodes Town is a must-visit during your stay.
 Lose yourself in the boutique-lined cobbled streets, walk along the historic walls and explore the imposing fortress that was originally home to the Knights of St John and later became a holiday house for Mussolini.

 Rhodes is paradise for walkers.
 It comes with terrains to suit all tastes, from coastal paths to rolling hills and pine-blanketed forests.
 Plus you’ll discover quaint little villages, hidden coves and ancient ruins along the way.

 Rhodes prides itself on its top-quality local produce, from plump red tomatoes to succulent lamb dishes and fish fresh from the Med.
 The best way to try a bit of everything is to order a selection of meze – Greek-style tapas.
 Ouzo is the local tipple and you’ll find it flowing freely in the tavernas.